 How is sentinel node biopsy performed?

-The sentinel node is identified, or ‘mapped’ using a combination of three techniques.
+The sentinel node is identified, or ‘mapped’ using a combination of techniques.
 These are:

 - a nuclear medicine test called lymphoscintigraphy (lymphatic mapping) performed before the operation

 - a scan using a hand-held probe performed by the surgeon during surgery